 Inside Ecology reviews Otters of the World by Paul Yoxon and Grace M. Yoxon (published by Whittles Publishing Ltd, 2014 & 2017)…

 Otters of the World is written by Paul Yoxon and Grace Yoxon, who have worked on the conservation of otters worldwide, for over twenty years.
 The book begins by introducing the reader to general information about otters, before dedicating a chapter to each of the thirteen species of otter found worldwide.

 Alongside the text are photographs of the otter, illustrating behaviour, habitat preferences and identification features.
 These really add to the book, bringing the animals to life and because many of the species are now endangered, these photographs are even more precious.

 The book is written in a conversational yet educational style, making it clear, concise and very readable; in fact, the author of this review found the book hard to put down!
 It definitely serves as an eye-opener to the bigger picture of otter conservation worldwide, which can often be overlooked by those that are solely focussed on conserving the species on their own doorstep.

-The final chapters of the book address rescue and rehabilitation, the otter’s role as environmental indicators, focus chapters on a couple of key threats to otter conservation (fisheries and the illegal fur trade), before closing the book by looking at the future for otter conservation.
+The final chapters of the book address rescue and rehabilitation, the otter’s role as environmental indicators, focus chapters on a couple of key threats to otter conservation (fisheries and the illegal fur trade), and the future for otter conservation.

 The authors of the book clearly have an in-depth knowledge of their subject and pass on their passion to the reader through the narrative, making these animals personable, fascinating and utterly beguiling.
 A book that is likely to stay with you long after you have finished reading it and is likely to encourage you to find out more about these amazing animals.